 1Are there toilets and showers on site?

-There are toilets on site, there are no showers however you can shower at the leisure centre for a small fee, this is conveniently next to the canoe centre and about 7 minutes walk from the tipi field.
+There are portable toilets on site and a single portable electric shower unit on site.
+You can shower at the leisure centre for a small fee, this is conveniently next to the canoe centre and about 7 minutes walk from the tipi field.
+This is a very nice new facility used to outdoor groups.

 2What do we need to bring?